SPARC-X/SPARC-X-API/README.md

 `export ASE_SPARC_COMMAND="mpirun -rmk pbs sparc -name PREFIX"`

 note that the exact word "PREFIX" should be contained in this command.
-Once those environment varibles are in place, the SPARC ASE calculator works like any other ASE calculator.
-It must be imported, instantiated, and called here is some example code for calculating bulk Si:

 `SPARC_PSP_PATH` is a path that points to the location of your pseudopotential files.
 These must have the naming convention: `[element name].pot` to be detected.
 Currently SPARC only uses the psp8 format.
 Alternatively, rather than setting this environment variable you may pass the information in with the `pseudo_dir` argument.

+Once those environment varibles are in place, the SPARC ASE calculator works like any other ASE calculator.
+It must be imported, instantiated, and called.
+There are examples of common operations at the bottom of this README.

 ## Allowable Arguments